Is Kitesurfing hard to learn?

 A Full Beginners Course teaches you how to learn safely.
 You will get riding, and you will be able to asses the dangers on your own.
 That’s not as easy as it sounds!
 But we have steps and techniques that will get you up and riding safely and quickly.
 Be careful of inexperienced instructors!
 They will take longer to teach you (therefore more expensive) and could put you in danger.

-1> November to mid January we get the North-Easterly Monsoon winds, cold powerful winds that start early.
+1 » November to mid January we get the North-Easterly Monsoon winds, cold powerful winds that start early.
+Great for wave riding, good for learning kitesurfing too.
+The water gets a bit cold – sometimes below 25deg.
+Brrr!!!

-2> Then February to June we get thermal winds building up as the land gets hotter.
+2 » Then February to June we get thermal winds building up as the land gets hotter.
 Like any true sea breeze it comes in around lunchtime and finishes after dusk.
+Beautiful kitesurfing winds!!
+Great for riding or for learning kitesurfing.
+It’s the picutre perfect time of year.

 Can’t I just buy some equipment and try on my own?